gtheler/thesis-defense/script.md

 ---

-Incluso poder ir a Cancún con mi familia.
+Incluso poder manejar mis tiempos para ir a la playa con mi familia.

 ## Do it for him